What is plastic recycling?

 2. Sorting

-Current technologies like Near-Infra-Red (NIR), Visual Inertial System (VIS) or Artificial Intelligence (AI), sort the waste by material and product type.
-During this process, the plastic is placed on a conveyor belt, just like the one at a cash desk of a supermarket.
+Current technologies like Near-Infrared (NIR), Visual Inertial Systems (VIS), or Artificial Intelligence (AI) sort the waste by material and product type.
+During this process, the plastic is placed on a conveyor belt, similar to the one at a cash desk of a supermarket.

 3. Shredding